peregrineshahin/ChessProgrammingWiki/content/TCEC_Season_8.md

 **[< Prev](TCEC_Season_7#Superfinal "TCEC Season 7") [Next >](TCEC_Season_9#Superfinal "TCEC Season 9")**

 The Season 8 Superfinal between [Stockfish 021115](Stockfish "Stockfish") and [Komodo 9.3x](Komodo "Komodo") was played from November 06 until November 30, 2015 with 50 different 8 move openings selected by IM [Erik Kislik](https://en.wikipedia.org/wiki/Erik_Kislik), of which 33 are his own and the remaining 17 are made by [Cato](Nelson_Hernandez "Nelson Hernandez").
-Each engine played both the black and white side of the same position. **Komodo** dominated the match and secured the **title** five games before the end of the hundred games marathon [[6]](#cite_note-6) .
+Each engine played both the black and white side of the same position. **Komodo** dominated the match and secured the **title** five games before the end of the hundred games marathon <a id="cite-note-6" href="#cite-ref-6">[6]</a> .